Mindanao Peacebuilding Institute VirtualPeacebuilding Training Program

 MPI’s Virtual Peacebuilding Training Program offers both introductory and advanced or thematic courses.
 The high-quality and passionate facilitators, some who have had years of experience with the Annual Peacebuilding Training and others who are new to MPI, bring their knowledge and skills to these virtual courses.
 MPI utilizes new technologies and tools in both synchronous learning—the Zoom sessions with the facilitators and participants—and asynchronous learning in the Virtual Classrooms.
 Through this program, grassroots peacebuilders continue to hone their skills and build on their experience and knowledge in order to be of greater service to their organization and the communities in which they work.

 MPI is offering four courses for its Virtual Peacebuilding Training from March to May 2022.
 These courses will explore diverse themes on peacebuilding, environmental peace, arts and peacebuilding, and monitoring and evaluation.
-Applications are now open for three of these courses.
+Applications are now open for these courses.
 Please note that the deadline for applications varies per course.

 Paulo Baleinakorodawa and Maria Ida "Deng" Giguiento